razorlove-legacy/abccoin/README.md

-ABCCoin - An SHA256 PoW Cloner
+ABCCoin - An SHA256 PoW Cloner!